Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae: Comments on the Computational CCSNe models

-The timing of the electromagnetic production is especially critical.
-The gravitational wave production is very nearly coincident with accepted models of stall and shock recovery \cite{Muller04,Janka07,Janka12}.
-Because of the wide variation of initial conditions of the progenitor star and the coincidence with the stall and recovery it is not possible to determine {\it a priori} the relative importance of the electromagnetic production and other ``input physics" to stellar explosion.
-If the initial conditions of the silicon layer of the progenitor star are comparable to the conditions of white dwarf supernova the re-ignition process would be expected to independently produce the stellar explosions.
-The timing of the production and fusion re-ignition just outside the iron core makes it difficult to ignore this mechanism in models of core-collapse supernova.
+The timing of when the counterpart electromagnetic or sound radiation is produced is critical in seeing if this gravitational wave co-produced electromagnetic or sound radiation is potentially important in the evolution of the SNR.
+In this regard one finds the favorable hint that counterpart electromagnetic and sound radiation are very nearly coincident with accepted models of stall and shock recovery \cite{Muller04,Janka07,Janka12}.
+The coincidence in the timing of the production of counterpart electromagnetic or sound radiation from gravitational waves with the possibility of fusion re-ignition just outside the iron core suggest that these mechanisms for re-ignition of fusion could be important in models of CCSNe and SNR evolution.
+Because of the wide variation of initial conditions of the progenitor star \cite{Ott16}, and the coincidence with the stall and recovery, it is not possible to determine {\it a priori} the relative importance of the counterpart electromagnetic or sound radiation production and other ``input physics" to progression of the post collapse stellar expansion.
+Demonstration of the potential importance of the counterpart production mechanisms is only possible if these mechanisms are included in the computational models.